-Use of classroom telephones is at the discretion of the teacher and is limited to parent/guardian contact.
+The use of classroom telephones is at the discretion of the teacher and is limited to parent/guardian contact.
 Students shall not use cell phones during class hours.
-If a student needs to contact a parent/guardian during school hours, he/she can request use of the phone in the main office.
+If a student needs to contact a parent/guardian during school hours, he/she can request the use of the phone in the main office.